A bit of a long-scroll, but we highly recommend a comic just published by foodie website Eater: “In Search of Water-Boiled Fish.”

-The epic animation details the quest of Burbank-based illustrator, animator and game developer Angie Wang to recapture the singular vibe of eating an authentic bowl of 水煮鱼 shui zhu yu, a classic Sichuanese dish in which sheets of poached fish swim in a broth of chilis and 花椒 huajiao (Sichuan peppercorn, also known as numbing pepper for the sensation it brings to your mouth when bitten).
+The epic animation details the quest of Burbank-based illustrator, animator and game developer Angie Wang to recapture the singular vibe of eating an authentic bowl of shui zhu yu, (水煮鱼), a classic Sichuanese dish in which sheets of poached fish swim in a broth of chilis and numbing Sichuan peppercorn (花椒 huajiao).

 shui zhu yu (via Baidu Baike)

-Eight years passed between Wang’s 2010 shui zhu yu experience in Beijing and her ultimate rediscovery of a close enough version nearer to home at LA restaurant Chengdu Taste.
-Along the way she detours to other classic China snacks — 油条 youtiao, the deep-fried dough sticks served up with soy milk for breakfast; 生煎包 shengjian bao, a crispy-bottomed bread dumpling common in Shanghai and Suzhou — but the one that sticks with her and drives her delightful narrative is shui zhu yu, a staple that has Wang waxing poetic:
+Eight years have passed between Wang’s 2010 shui zhu yu experience in Beijing and her ultimate rediscovery of a “close enough” version nearer to home at LA restaurant Chengdu Taste.
+Along the way she detours to other classic China snacks — youtiao (油条 ), the deep-fried dough sticks served up with soy milk for breakfast; shengjian bao (生煎包), a crispy-bottomed bread dumpling common in Shanghai and Suzhou — but the one that sticks with her and drives her delightful narrative is shui zhu yu, a staple that has Wang waxing poetic: